-- Based on currently available information, MOE spending in FFY2020 is projected to be the same as FFY2019.
-We have reached out to third-party MOE providers and those who have responded have indicated they do not anticipate decreases as a result of the pandemic or otherwise. - The reportable federal participation rate (achieved WPR) began to decline in April 2020 (see graphs in section IV).
+- As anticipated, TANF MOE spending in FFY2020 was similar to FFY2019.
+While some expenditures, such as L&I, were negatively impacted by the pandemic, other expenditures, such as food pantries, had higher expenditures in response to the pandemic. - The reportable federal participation rate (achieved WPR) began to decline in April 2020 (see graphs in section IV).
 This decline is reflected in the projected achieved WPR for both FFY2020 and FFY2021 (see section V).
-This decline is the result of the following policy changes made to support families through the pandemic: - Effective March 16, 2020, all WorkFirst participants are temporarily exempt from required participation.
-They may participate voluntarily as they are able. - Effective March 16, 2020, DSHS temporarily suspended WorkFirst sanction or termination penalties. - Effective April 1, 2020, DSHS expanded the TANF 60-month Time Limit Extension to support families experiencing hardships due to the COVID-19 emergency. - The projected target WPR for FFY2021 has been revised upward (see section V) to reflect the known increase in TANF caseload in FFY2020.
-Based on the increased caseload in FFY2020, Washington will receive less caseload reduction credit against the WPR targets as outlined in Calculating Work Participation Rate Requirements, above.
+This decline is the result of the following policy changes made to support families through the pandemic:

+- o Effective March 16, 2020, all WorkFirst participants are temporarily exempt from required participation.
+They may participate voluntarily as they are able. - $\circ \quad \text{Effective March 16, 2020, DSHS temporarily suspended WorkFirst sanction or termination penalties.} \\$ - o Effective April 1, 2020, DSHS expanded the TANF 60-month Time Limit Extension to support families experiencing hardships due to the COVID-19 emergency. - The target WPR for FFY2021 (see section V) was expected to be higher than FFY2020 as a result of the known increase in TANF caseload in FFY2020.
+However, based on other factors outlined in Calculating Work Participation Rate Requirements above, Washington will receive a similar caseload reduction credit against the WPR targets in FFY2021 to the FFY2020 credit.